sarashahin/medieval_theme-park/README.md

-# medieval_theme-park
-University of London, BSc Computer Science, Web development group project
+# The Medieval Theme Park

+Web Development
+by University of London & Goldsmiths, University of London

+Group project.
+April 2020 , Goldsmith